 - Place the potatoes on a parchment-lined baking sheet.
 Brush with olive oil.
 Season with a little salt.
 Place the potatoes face down on the sheet pan.

 - Roast the potatoes for 30 minutes or until tender.
-When a knife is easily inserted into the potato, it is done.
+When a knife is easily inserted into the potato, remove from the oven.

 - When cool enough to handle, scoop the pulp out of the potatoes into a large bowl or mixing bowl of stand mixer.

 - Mix the potatoes for 2 minutes, or until smooth.
 Add remaining ingredients.
-Add salt and pepper to taste.
+Season with salt and pepper to taste.

 - Scoop mashed potatoes into a baking or serving dish.
-Season with finely chopped parsley, sage leaves, or thyme leaves.
+Garnish with finely chopped parsley or thyme leaves.

 Notes